-- Council, in line with its commitment to the Treaty partnership, supports retention of the Māori language name 'Taumata Arowai' as the primary name for the Water Services Regulator.
-Council does not agree the proposal to change the name to 'Water Services Authority Taumata Arowai' is necessary or beneficial.
-Council takes no issue with substituting 'Authority' for 'Regulator' in the organisation's name to recognise the expansion of Taumata Arowai's functions beyond pure regulatory activities. - 34 Council understands parts of the Bill have been designed to reduce the cost and burden for drinking water suppliers associated with complying with the Water Services Act 2021 (WSA 2021).
+- Council understands parts of the Bill have been designed to reduce the cost and burden for drinking water suppliers associated with complying with the Water Services Act 2021 (WSA 2021).
 The same provisions are also intended to improve the efficiency and effectiveness of the drinking water regulatory system.
-Council recognises the proposed changes are pragmatic and would likely contribute to achieving the aims of reducing costs and improving efficiency. - However, Council is concerned that some of the changes could result in a step backwards in terms of improving drinking water safety outcomes for New Zealand.
-In other words, Council is concerned the proposed changes may not achieve the aim of increasing the regulatory system's effectiveness in terms of improving drinking water safety, especially in smaller communities.
-Council is encouraged by the expansion of Taumata Arowai's functions to include education and training for domestic self-suppliers and shared domestic drinking water suppliers.
-Council considers the sector of the community serviced by these types of drinking water supplies are vulnerable to drinking water safety issues and submits it is vital to ensure Taumata Arowai is well-resourced to deliver this function. - Making drinking water regulation be more "proportionate to the scale, complexity, and risk profile of each drinking water supply" is attractive in theory but has the potential to make things less clear for the regulator and drinking water suppliers in practice.
-Council anticipates implementing this policy direction would see Taumata Arowai taking a more case-by-case approach to drinking water regulation.
+Council recognises the proposed changes are pragmatic and would likely contribute to achieving the aims of reducing costs and improving efficiency.
+However, Council is concerned that some of the changes could result in a step backwards in terms of improving drinking water safety outcomes for New Zealand.
+In other words, Council is concerned the proposed changes may not achieve the aim of increasing the regulatory system's effectiveness in terms of improving drinking water safety, especially in smaller communities. - 33 Making drinking water regulation be more "proportionate to the scale, complexity, and risk profile of each drinking water supply" is attractive in theory but has the potential to make things less clear for the regulator and drinking water suppliers in practice.
+Council anticipates implementing this policy direction would see the Authority taking a more case-by-case approach to drinking water regulation.
 This could erode certainty of the regulatory approach for both the regulator and suppliers, adding to resourcing requirements for the regulator and making planning for the future (for suppliers) more uncertain.
-Council would expect to see Taumata Arowai set out, in detail, how it will implement regulation in a manner "proportionate to the scale, complexity, and risk profile of each drinking water supply" in the drinking water compliance, monitoring, and enforcement strategy prepared under section 136 of the WSA 2021. - 37 Council supports, in principle, the Te Mana o te Wai hierarchy of obligations as an overarching framework for freshwater management.
-Council does not support the proposed amendment to WSA 2021 included in this Bill that would remove the requirement for Taumata Arowai and water services providers to give effect to the Te Mana o te Wai hierarchy of obligations when exercising duties, powers and functions under the WSA 2021.
+Council would expect to see the Authority set out, in detail, how it will implement regulation in a manner "proportionate to the scale, complexity, and risk profile of each drinking water supply" in the drinking water compliance, monitoring, and enforcement strategy prepared under section 136 of the WSA 2021.

+- Council supports, in principle, the Te Mana o te Wai hierarchy of obligations as an overarching framework for freshwater management.
+Council does not support the proposed amendment to WSA 2021 included in this Bill that would remove the requirement for the Authority and water services providers to give effect to the Te Mana o te Wai hierarchy of obligations when exercising duties, powers and functions under the WSA 2021.
 Council is concerned that excluding this requirement could reduce the likelihood that aspects of the delivery and regulation of water services are carried out in a manner protecting the health of freshwater and associated values, including mana whenua values and drinking water values. - Council understands the Government intends to review the National Policy Statement for Freshwater Management 2020 (NPS-FM) in the near future.
 Council has previously made submissions in Otago regional policy and plan-making processes on the challenges that may arise for the DCC as water services provider due to the application of the hierarchy of obligations.
 The DCC would recommend that any updates to the NPS-FM retain the hierarchy of obligations but with appropriate modifications to ensure large public drinking water suppliers like the DCC are enabled to continue providing water supply for the health and wellbeing of communities, including growing communities.

-39 Council Recommendations:
+36 Council Recommendations: